Fachbereich Wirtschaftswissenschaften

 Summer School deadlines and key info at a glance

-The registration window is open until May 31st, 2025.
+The registration window is open until June 30th, 2025.
 Registrations are to be made via the online registration form only.
+All courses are fully taught in English.
+Each course is limited in spots.

 Summer School Week I: 28.07. - 01.08.2025